 Specifically, usually each firm has its own tradition concerning the number of meetings the board and board-committees hold during a given period (e.g., one audit board-committee every quarter).
 Depending on the firm, every quarter, half-year or year the firm's secretary notifies the directors of the schedule of upcoming meetings.
 Since numerous people must attend these meetings (directors, employees, auditors, external consultants, etc.) in the vast majority of cases the meetings are indeed held on the date and time initially scheduled.
 However, the agendas of the meetings are determined only after the meetings are scheduled, usually one to three weeks prior to each meeting.
-Therefore, whether or not a board-committee is scheduled on a particular day should not be correlated with the error term of the 2SLS equation, which includes the expectations of directors that the meeting be one which requires a high/low level of board activeness.
-Accordingly, using the notations introduced in Section 4.1, the following 2SLS model is defined:
+Therefore, whether or not a board-committee is scheduled on a particular day should not be correlated with the error term of the 2sls equation, which includes the expectations of directors that the meeting be one which requires a high/low level of board activeness.
+Accordingly, using the notations introduced in Section 4.1, the following 2sls model is defined:

-$$A{cmi} = CMW{cmi} + CMM{cmi} + \alpha_c + \beta_t + X'{cm}\lambda_2 + I'{cmi}\lambda_3 + \nu{cmi}$$ (2)
+$$A{cmi} = CMW{cmi} + CMM{cmi} + \alpha_c + \beta_t + X'{cm}\lambda_2 + I'{cmi}\lambda_3 + v{cmi}$$ (2)

-The difference between the OLS model, specified in Equation (1), and the 2SLS model, specified in Equation (2), is that the primary variables in the latter equation documenting the gender composition of the board at the time an issue was discussed (denoted in (1) by $G'{cm}$ ) are assumed to be endogenous in Equation (2).
-These endogenous variables are denoted in (2) by $CMW{cmi}$ , which indicates that three women directors were in attendance, and $CMM{cmi}$ , which indicates that three men directors were in attendance.
-To solve this equation, as mentioned, two exogenous variables are introduced: $CoW{cmi}$ is an instrument which equals the number of women directors that were invited to at least one board-committee meeting on the same day issue i was discussed at the board meeting, and $CoM{cmi}$ is the parallel variable for men directors.
-Accordingly, a 2SLS model that consists of three equations is defined, which includes the following two first-stage equations:
+The difference between the OLS model, specified in Equation (1), and the 2sls model, specified in Equation (2), is that the primary variables in the latter equation documenting the gender composition of the board at the time an issue was discussed (denoted in (1) by G'{cm}) are assumed to be endogenous in Equation (2).
+These endogenous variables are denoted in (2) by CMW{cmi} , which is a dummy variable that equals one if at least three women directors were in attendance, and CMM{cmi} , which is parallel variable for men directors.
+To solve this equation, as mentioned, two exogenous variables are introduced: CoW{cmi} is an instrument that equals the number of women directors that were invited to at least one board-committee meeting on the same day issue i was discussed at the board meeting, and CoM{cmi} is the parallel variable for men directors.
+Accordingly, a 2sls model that consists of three equations is defined, which includes the following two first-stage equations: